 Anyone who says Swedes lack passion is wrong.
-They’ve just concentrated it in very specific areas, like minimalistic home decoration, drinking games, midsummer celebrations and practicing silence.
+Swedes have just concentrated it in very specific areas, like minimalistic home decoration, drinking games, midsummer celebrations and practicing silence.

 But don’t mistake this behavior as impoliteness.
-What’s often perceived as coldness, is often times a way Swedes behave because they don’t want to bother others.
+What’s regularly perceived as coldness, is often a way Swedes behave to avoid bothering others.
 “I don’t want to interfere with your stuff.
 And I will take care of my own.”

 Swedes take care of their own agenda.
 They don’t want others to comment on it.
 They will also not comment on yours.
 It’s your life.
 They respect your personal integrity.